 Skip to main content

-Every document processed by TruEnroll goes through a forensic analysis pass.
-The forensics engine checks for signs that a document has been altered, manipulated, or is otherwise not authentic — and reports its findings alongside the extraction result.
+When the forensics feature is requested for a case, each document goes through a forensic analysis pass.
+The forensics engine checks for signs that a document has been altered, manipulated, or is otherwise not authentic, and reports its findings alongside the extraction result.

 What forensics checks